zmenciso/MemEA/README.md

 cargo build --release
 ```

-The output executable will be `target/release/MemEA`.
+The output executable will be `target/release/mem_ea`.

 # Usage

-MemEA requires two inputs: **1)** a configuration file that describes the
+MemEA requires two inputs: **1)** a configuration file that describes the memory
-memory array and **2)** a database of cells and peripheral circuits.
-Both are
+array and **2)** a database of cells and peripheral circuits.
+Both are written
-written in simple plain text files as key/value pairs.
-A single colon `:`
+in simple plain text files as key/value pairs.
+Empty lines and lines  starting
-separates the key from the value, and lines starting with `#` are ignored.
+with `#` are ignored.

 MemEA also accepts multiple configuration files, which will be compared
 against each other after running.